Average Office Size: How Much Square Feet per Employee Do You Need?

 The best office isn’t the biggest - it’s the one that fits how your teams actually work.

 Once you’ve estimated your overall office size, it’s time to think about how that space is divided.
-Beyond individual workstations, shared areas - like huddle rooms, lounges, and support spaces - make the office functional and comfortable.
+Beyond individual workstations, shared areas - like huddle rooms , lounges, and support spaces - make the office functional and comfortable.

 A well-balanced layout blends focus, collaboration, and relaxation zones that all contribute to a positive workplace experience.

-Meeting and Conference Rooms
+How Much Space Should Meeting and Conference Rooms Have?

-team collaborating in a meeting room
+Team collaborating in a meeting room

-Break Areas and Social Zones
+How Much Space Should Break Areas and Social Zones Have?

 Break areas aren’t just for coffee - they’re where teams recharge and connect.
 The size of these areas can influence both morale and productivity.